deanna-stover/coursesCNU/2021/idst270fall2021/reflection.md

 * What assignments/Media Journal prompts did you enjoy and/or struggle with?
 Why?
 Were they helpful in better understanding DH and its many complexities?
 Why or why not?

 * Do you think you've grown as a writer?
 As a reader?
 As a student?
 As a digital humanist?

+As for the five images, think about what most represents this course and your interest in it.
+Think about how they fit in your narrative.
+Place them accordingly (so, integrate any images into the text).

 ### What you should NOT do